triton-inference-server/pytriton/docs/installation.md

 # Installation

 This page explains how to install the library.
 We assume that you have a basic understanding of the Python programming language and are familiar with machine learning models.
-Using [Docker](https://www.docker.com/) is optional but not required.

 You should be comfortable with the Python programming language and know how to work with Machine Learning models.
 Using [Docker](https://www.docker.com/) is optional and not necessary.